Changi Murals

-The Changi Murals are a set of five paintings of biblical theme painted by Stanley Warren, a British bombardier and prisoner-of-war (POW) interned at the Changi Prison, during the Japanese occupation of Singapore in World War II (WWII).
+The Changi Murals are a set of five paintings of biblical themes painted by Stanley Warren, a British bombardier and prisoner-of-war (POW) interned at the Changi Prison, during the Japanese occupation of Singapore in the Second World War.
 His murals were completed under difficult conditions of sickness, limited materials and hardships.
-With a message of universal love and forgiveness, they helped to uplift the spirits of the POWs and sick when they sought refuge in the prison chapel.
+With a message of universal love and forgiveness, they helped to uplift the spirits of the POWs and the sick when they sought refuge in the prison chapel.

 After the war, the walls of the chapel were distempered over, hiding the murals from view.
-They were forgotten until its rediscovery in 1958.
-Due to their historical significance, an international search was conducted to locate the original painter in helping to restore the damaged and faded murals.
-Stanley was eventually found in 1959 and, after much persuasion, agreed to assist in the restoration project.
+They were forgotten until their rediscovery in 1958.
+Due to their historical significance, an international search was conducted to locate the original painter to help in restoring the damaged and faded murals.
+Warren was eventually found in 1959 and, after much persuasion, agreed to assist in the restoration project.
 He made three trips to Singapore between 1963 and 1988 to restore his former paintings.
-Due to Stanley's advanced age, only four of the original murals were fully restored.
+Because of his advanced age, only four of the original murals were fully restored.
 In the 1990s, the former site of the murals was gazetted as a Heritage Site by the National Heritage Board of Singapore.

 History

-Stanley Warren was born in England in 1917.
-He was talented in art from young and was a religious man.
-Stanley was employed as a commercial designer producing poster ads with the Grenada organisation before the war.
-In January 1940, he enlisted in the army to join the fight against Nazi Germany and was posted to the Royal Regiment of Artillery as an Observation Post Assistant.
+Warren, a commercial designer producing poster ads with the Grenada organisation before World War II, enlisted in the army to join the fight against Nazi Germany and was posted to the Royal Regiment of Artillery as an observation post assistant.
 His responsibilities included having to make quick drawings of panoramas used to plot targets for the guns.